A real question is whether television is an effective medium for changing mainstream attitudes?

 The network is based on the successful UK Creative Diversity Network (CDN), and like its British counterpart SDIN has also committed to establishing industry-wide targets, and measuring their performance against them.

-Image: Disabled performer and filmmaker Tim Ferguson with Screenability interns.
+Image: Performer and filmmaker Tim Ferguson with Screenability interns.

 What the Foundation is recognising is that a major gap is the telling of the stories of the lives of people with disability, especially by those people themselves.
 By making a television series focussing on just that, we will be able to show how disability is commonplace, doesn’t necessarily define a person’s life and without resorting to stereotypes.